Aapjekebaapje/Car-OBD-Diagnostics/README.md

 Demo mode generates simulated live data, fault code states, readiness values and vehicle information.

+## Polling Profiles

+The Service page includes three polling profiles:

+- Performance: faster updates for a more responsive dashboard
+- Balanced: recommended default for normal use
+- Safe: slower polling to reduce adapter and ECU load

+The selected profile is shown in the top bar and can be changed even when no USB adapter or ECU is connected.
+The app saves the selected profile locally and syncs it with the backend when available.

 ## HTML Report Export

 The dashboard can export a styled HTML scan report with vehicle details, live data, diagnostic trouble codes, readiness information and freeze-frame data where available.